 Our goal is to close these gaps by 2010.
 If we hope to succeed, our greatest chance is through addressing at the community level.

-Eliminating disparities is not a zero-sum game.
-We are not taking anything from anyone when we ensure everyone's good health.
-We know that the entire nation benefits when we protect the health of those most vulnerable and at risk.
+Eliminating Disparities Is Not a Zero Sum Game.
+We are not taking anything from anyone when we protect the health of those most vulnerable and at risk.
 The Public Health Services was founded on this premise 200 years ago.

 I look forward to working with all of you.
 Thank you.